verhas/pyama/doc/snippet.md

 If you use the keyword `TRUNCATE` in the starting line of the snippet and the last characters of the last line before the snippet terminating line are `\\n` (backslash and new line) then they will be removed when the snippet is used.
+Note that this makes only sense for snippets that are solely used in other snippet when referenced using the `key->'file/snippet_name'` format.
+If a `TRUNCATE` snippet is used via `USE SNIPPET` then only the `\` (backslash) will be removes from before the new line.
+This is because if the new line was removed in such a use the updated segment would concatenate the terminating segment ending line and the last line.

 ## Markdown tips